Domestic Tragedy in English: Brief Survey, Nide 2Institut für Anglistik und Amerikanistik, Universität Salzburg, 1982 - 465 sivua |

 Sivu 407

-Typically , drama is viewed as an imitation of an action .
-This is a concept developed by Aristotle and still popular with 11 many critics .
-Integral to this view is the concept that the audience must see and understand and perhaps even ...
+... action .
+This is a concept developed by Aristotle and still popular with many critics.11 Integral to this view is the concept that the audience must see and understand and perhaps even empathize with the action .
+The tedious waiting in ...

-Typically , drama is viewed as an imitation of an action .
-This is a concept developed by Aristotle and still popular with 11 many critics .
-Integral to this view is the concept that the audience must see and understand and perhaps even ...
+... action .
+This is a concept developed by Aristotle and still popular with many critics.11 Integral to this view is the concept that the audience must see and understand and perhaps even empathize with the action .
+The tedious waiting in ...

 Yleiset termit ja lausekkeet